SteveMacenski/BoilerMake---Drones-Hack/README.md

 2:30: Fuck it, we're making a 2D plotter *these are not hte drones you are looking for*

 3:04: Doing forward/inverse kinematics, this hack is coming full circle

+4:11: No stopping in sight, in fact we're not tired.
+Onwards with cutting cardboard!